vrcxz/haha-language/README.md

 ## Haha Language
 This is my take on making my own basic esoteric interpreted shell programming language, named `Haha` for fun.
 This is just a very basic interpreter, coded only in a few days (with a lot of other days looking at tutorials and designing prototypes) as a beginner in C++, so it goes without saying: use it on your own risk. <sub>It might even explode.</sub>

 ---

+### Running
+The dependencies that the interpreter use are all present in the modern C++ standard library: `regex`, `vector`, `fstream`, etc. So it shouldn't be too hard to compile it with MinGW if you're on Windows.
+There's a statically-linked build in the release tab if you want.

+After you opened the program, it will then ask you to input the name of your `.haha` file.
+Simply write the full name of it there and press enter.

+---

 ### Contents
 - [Printing "Hello World!"](#pri)